Pausing the Agent for Input

 Preprocess with handler#

 For cases where the interrupt can sometimes be resolved without user input (e.g. the current user already has permission), pass a handler that runs before render.
-The handler can call resolve(...) itself to short-circuit the UI, or return a value that render receives as result:
+The handler can call resolve(...) itself to resume the agent early — the interrupt card unmounts when the resume run starts.
+Or return a value that render receives as result:

 useInterrupt({